-Without qualifying our opinion, we draw attention to Note 2 in the consolidated financial statements which indicates that the Company had continuing losses during the year ended October 31, 2015 and a working capital deficiency as at October 31, 2015.
-These conditions along with other matters set forth in Note 2 indicate the existence of a material uncertainty that may cast significant doubt about the Company's ability to continue as a going concern.
+Without qualifying our opinion, we draw attention to Note 2 in the consolidated financial statements which indicates that Silver Spruce Resources Inc. had a working capital deficiency and a cumulative deficit as at October 31, 2016.
+These conditions along with other matters set forth in Note 2 indicate the existence of a material uncertainties which cast significant doubt about Silver Spruce Resources Inc.'s ability to continue as a going concern.